hlynch/Biometry2023/docs/Week-1-lecture.md

 Note that the function $f(x)$ in the above equation is the probability density function.

-## A Brief Introduction to Scientific Method
+## A brief introduction to inference, logic, and reasoning

 INDUCTIVE reasoning: